rfzeg/path_planning_intro/unit3_exercises_pp/README.md

 ## Decription

+Unit 3 exercises.
-A service client in Python that processes requests of type PathPlanningPlugin and sends back a response.
+Includes a ROS service client in Python that processes requests of type PathPlanningPlugin and sends back a response.